-Entrance Date: ASN applicants are required ro complete all highlighted pre-requisite courses listed below.
-Highlighted pre-requisite courses must meet the 3.0 GPA requirement.
-If a pre-requisite course has been taken twice, only the last attempt is counted for pre-requisite GPA purposes.
+Entrance Date: ASN applicants are required to complete all pre-requisite courses listed below.
+These pre-requisite courses must meet the 3.0 GPA requirement.
+If a pre-requisite course has been taken, more than once, only the last attempt is counted for pre-requisite GPA purposes.
 Courses exempted or articulated do not carry GPA points.
 A TEAS Entrance exam is required to enter the ASN Program.
 Please see the Admissions Criteria Booklets linked below."

 BIOL 2113 - Anatomy and Physiology I, BIOL 2113L - Anatomy and Physiology I Lab, BIOL 2114 - Anatomy and Physiology II, BIOL 2114L - Anatomy and Physiology II Lab, ENGL 1101 - Composition & Rhetoric, and any Degree-Level Math.